Google Cache Search

 2. Search Language Settings: Users can access non-English cache pages by searching in their preferred language.
 Google’s search results will include cached links for pages in that language, provided they exist.

-1. Use Google in Your Preferred Language: Open Google in the language you want to search in.
+1. Use Google in Your Preferred Language: Open in the language you want to search in.
 You can change Google’s language settings if needed.

 2. Perform a Search: Search for the website or page in your chosen language.